Sharing Rules in Salesforce

 Types Of Sharing Rules In Salesforce

-There are two types of Sharing Rules in Salesforce based on which records are to be shared:
+There are two types of Sharing Rules in Salesforce.
+Based on the sharing settings in Salesforce, we decided which records are to be shared:

-Owner-based shares the records owned by specific users.
-Owners can be identified through public groups, roles and roles, and sub-ordinates.
+The owner shares the records owned by specific users.
+Owners can be identified through public groups, roles, and subordinates, and the records are shared with a defined set of users needing access.

 Parameters to Create Sharing Rules in Salesforce